Volkanite/Atenzix/README.md

 Atenzix
 =========
-A fork of [LibreTuner](https://github.com/LibreTuner/LibreTuner) - an open source engine tuning software for Mazda platforms; aiming to support the base Mazda Atenza.
+A fork of [LibreTuner](https://github.com/LibreTuner/LibreTuner), aiming to support the base Mazda Atenza.

 Screenshots